 8″ X 36″ X 15″

-Eikos Mythos is an ongoing body of work that explores geological time scales, becoming, erosion, and the intersections of scientific process and art-making.
+Eikos Mythos is an ongoing body of work that explores geological time scales, change, erosion, and the intersections of scientific process and art-making.
 It investigates ways of knowing through intuition, sampling, and collection.
-The work stems from the question— How do we create likely stories and mythologies?
+The work stems from the question— How do we know the things we know?

 10. Remember Being Stone?